opencredo/secure-pipeline-verifier/terraform/README.md

 # Secure Pipeline: Terraform AWS Provisioner

 ## Overview
-Use this Terraform config to run Secure Pipeline as AWS Lambda
+Use this Terraform config to provision AWS resources and run Secure Pipeline in AWS Lambda

 ## How to run: